Mattie Mitchell: Legacy

 In 1998, the government of Newfoundland and Labrador opened the Matty Mitchell Prospectors Resource Room.
 Mitchell is also honored at the Mattie Mitchell National Historic Site and Trail in Gros Morne National Park.

 On 26 June 2005, Stéphane Dion, Minister of the Environment, and Gerry Byrne, MP for Humber—St. Barbe—Baie Verte, unveiled a memorial plaque in his honour at Gros Morne National Park.
-Among them were Chief Mi'sel Joe of the Miawpukek First Nation, Conne River; Brendan Sheppard, President of the Federation of Newfoundland Indians; and Marie Mitchell-Sparks, Mattie Mitchell's granddaughter.
+Among them were Chief Mi'sel Joe of the Miawpukek First Nation, Conne River; Brendan Sheppard, President of the Federation of Newfoundland Indians; and Marie Mitchell-Sparkes, Mattie Mitchell's granddaughter.

 During the ceremony, Byrne addresses the crowd on Mitchell's achievement:

 "It was Mitchell's outstanding knowledge of the land that allowed him to make such important contributions to the economy and culture of Newfoundland.
 His legacy is still alive and very well respected in this province, and now throughout all of Canada.
 It is a pleasure to honour this man who has had such a large role to play in shaping our Canadian heritage."

 In 2011, a biography was written about Mitchell by Gary Collins, an award-winning author.

 In 2013, a student film, entitled A Mattie Mitchell Story, was made.
 The film stars Mattie's own great-grandson, Alonzo Rumbolt, in the title role.

 In 2015, Mitchell's great-grandson Brendan Mitchell was elected Chief of Qalipu Mi'kmaq First Nation Band.
 Another of Mitchell's great grandchildren, Geoff Sparkes, challenged Brendan Mitchell in the 2021 Qalipu First Nation Band elections which was unsuccessful.